Transformerless power supply with Viper12A

 You can check this article too: Transformerless power supply design guide in detail with calculator

 Here, R1 is used to limit the inrush current and L1 and C1&2 are used to rectify the AC with a filter to get DC voltage.
 The L2 is the main inductor in this circuit.
 In this circuit, the inductor should not be used less than 1mH.
 Diode D2 is supplying the power to VDD and D3 & D4 are generating the feedback voltage.
 If you need another voltage rather than 12, change the value of this Zener diode D4.
 C5 and C6 are used to filter the noise from the feedback signal.
 And finally, C4 is used as the main filter capacitor for the low voltage side.
 A safety Zener diode D6 of 15V (higher than the output voltage) is used to limit the initial voltage spike during startup.
 And D5 is the freewheeling diode.
 Must be used any Ultra Fast diode.

-This article was a serial post of the previous post (Transformerless power supply design guide).
-As this circuit performs much better than the capacitor or resistor based power supplies and I’ve been using this circuit in many applications and field running (24/7) devices for a long time so I decided to share the diagram.
-If you can design the PCB carefully keeping sufficient PCB space as heatsink, this circuit will last a long time.
-Average power delivery is 100mA.
-And most interesting this is this circuit works from 15V to 300V wide (may be extra wide) range.
+This article was a serial port of the previous post (Transformerless power supply design guide).
+As this circuit performs much better than the capacitor or resistor-based power supplies and I’ve been using this circuit in many applications and field running (24/7) devices for a long time so I decided to share the diagram.
+If you can design the PCB carefully keeping sufficient PCB space as a heatsink, this circuit will last a long time.
+The average power delivery is 100mA.
+And most interesting this is this circuit works from 15V to 300V wide (maybe extra-wide) range.